reyestech/Splunk-Ransomware/README.md

 ---

-# **Intro to the Ransomware**
+# **INTRO TO THE RANSOMWARE☠️**
-### Your Assignment (Objectives)
+## Your Assignment (Objectives)
 The main goal of this lab is to confirm ransomware activity, trace how it entered the environment, and document the attacker’s path.
 As the SOC analyst, you must identify the infected host, understand the infection vector, and collect supporting evidence for containment and remediation.
 By following each step, you will gain experience with Splunk queries, correlation, and building repeatable workflows for incident response.
-- Confirm Cerber encryption activity on the host we8105desk.
+1. **Artifact Confirmation**: Confirm Cerber encryption activity on the host `we8105desk` (visual/audio indicators + file impact).
-- Trace the attack path: USB → macro → payload → encryption → lateral spread.
+2. **Attack Path Analysis**: Trace infection chain - USB lure → Word macro → payload → encryption → lateral spread.
-- Identify key IoCs: IPs, filenames, hashes, domains.
+3. **Attribution of Findings**: Identify attacker infrastructure (IPs, filenames, hashes, domains) to tie activity to Cerber ransomware.
-- Document detection, containment, and hardening steps.
+4. **Containment & Hardening**: Document detection steps, containment measures, and hardening recommendations.
-- Practice repeatable detection engineering.
+5. **Detection Engineering**: Build repeatable Splunk searches/playbooks to operationalize detection for future incidents.

 ### Evidence Artifacts
 The attackers left behind artifacts to intimidate the victim and provide breadcrumbs for the investigation.
 These serve as both starting points and pivot material in Splunk.

-- **Ransom note screenshot** on the desktop: **Screenshot**: https://botscontent.netlify.app/v1/cerber-sshot.png `Picture 1.1-Picture 1.2`
+1. **Ransom note screenshot** - left on the victim's desktop as proof of encryption. https://botscontent.netlify.app/v1/cerber-sample-voice.mp `Picture 1.3`
-- **Voice memo warning**, designed to panic the user: **Voice Memo**: https://botscontent.netlify.app/v1/cerber-sample-voice.mp `Picture 1.3`
+2. **Voice memo warning** - an audio file designed to scare the victim into making mistakes. https://botscontent.netlify.app/v1/cerber-sample-voice.mp `Picture 1.3`
-- **USB-delivered Word file:** Miranda_Tate_unveiled.dotm
+3. **Malicious Word document** - delivered via USB and opened by Bob Smith. `Word file: Miranda_Tate_unveiled.dotm`
-- **Desktop wallpaper change** (visual indicator of infection).
+4. **Desktop wallpaper change** - a visible signal of system compromise and encryption.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/9170860e-4d87-461a-ac46-2de721545ddd" width="30%" alt="Picture 1.1"/>